What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 Continual improvement, comparing ourselves with ourselves, failing forward, planning, doing, evaluating are all skills.
 Skills are something we can see that give us confidence because of the accomplishment.
 Our skills make us feel good because we are prepared, not scared.
 Seeing positive results motivates us to continue improving.
 Confidence and courage are contagious.

 Abilities give us confidence to cope with the world.
 Without them we just try to survive.
 When surviving becomes difficult we become desperate.
 When desperation takes hold, tragedy is almost certain because we inevitably become the abuser or the abused.
 Example: As horrible as it is, trafficked victims are only supplied because there is a demand for what they provide.
 The demand is largely created by the desperation produced by pornography.
+Pornography is fuel for abuses such as child trafficking.
 Viewing other people as objects, for personal gratification, is a feeble and miserable way for someone to elevate themselves over someone else.
 Consumers of pornography are abusers, and have no true confidence in themselves because they lack the habits and skills to make strong, lasting relationships.
 Avoid pornography like the plague.

 Avoid Desperation: The simplest way to avoid problems like drugs, debt, pornography, etc. – is to never start.